yoyostudy/yoyostudy.github.io/_pages/about.md

 My primary research interest lies in the theoretical foundations of model structure, interpretability, learning algorithms, and reinforcement learning.
 At the same time, I care about socially responsible AI in practice, with applications in red teaming, safety, and AI governance.

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 Participated in a hackathon with developers from my team at SAP about AI model governance.
+- *2026.01*: Completed PhD coursework and breadth exam requirements.

 # 📝 Publications